ilyasslazaar/bdConnect/README.md

 this application allows users : user with role admin : can execute connection and queies crud , and manage users.

-while users with [ ROLE_User ] authority : can only execute queries of the connections associated them,
+while users with [ ROLE_User ] authority : can only execute queries of the connections associated to them,

 databases supported : [ Oracle , Postgres , mysql ], in order to support more databaes such as SQLserver , a maven dependency of the given connector should be added to the project pom file and should add case for the given connector in [SQLConnectionBuilder.java ]: